benslack19/benslack19.github.io/_posts/2018-03-24-ML-logistic-regression-in-python-on-neuronal-classification/2018-03-24-ML-logistic-regression-in-python-on-neuronal-classification.md

     Train Accuracy:  97.2602739726

-The accuracy we obtained is pretty good.
+The accuracy we obtained is pretty good!

 ## Using scikit-learn's logistic regression and regularization